Twin Groves, Arkansas

 Twin Groves is a town in northwestern Faulkner County, Arkansas, United States.
 The name of the town comes from two neighboring communities — Solomon Grove and Zion Grove — which joined to incorporate as a town in 1991.
-The town's population was 335 at the 2010 census, up from 276 at the 2000 census.
+As of the 2020 census, Twin Groves had a population of 317.
 Twin Groves is part of the Central Arkansas region.

 Geography

 Twin Groves follows the crest of Batesville Mountain, a low ridge that rises 300 ft above Cadron Creek to the south.
 U.S. Route 65 passes through the eastern (Zion Grove) side of the town, leading south 18 mi to Conway, the county seat, and north 21 mi to Clinton.

 According to the United States Census Bureau, the town of Twin Groves has a total area of 11.8 sqkm, all land.